-Flash Bookworm Lite, SSH in headless, configure PCIe Gen 3 for the dual M.2 HAT, migrate the OS root to NVMe, and install the Hailo-8 AI drivers with a single command.
+Flash Bookworm Lite, SSH in headless, configure PCIe for the dual M.2 HAT, migrate the OS root to NVMe, and install the Hailo-8 AI drivers with a single command.
 Every step — nothing skipped.

 Download and open Raspberry Pi Imager.
 Select: